Learn more about Jamie Lloyd before seeing 'The Tempest' or 'Much Ado About Nothing'

-That follows an incredible run of shows, including a revival of The Effect at the National Theatre, which has also transferred to New York, plus productions featuring big names such as Tom Hiddleston, Jessica Chastain, Kit Harington, Emilia Clarke, James McAvoy, and more.
+That follows an incredible run of shows, including a revival of The Effect at the National Theatre, which has also transferred to New York, plus productions featuring big names such as Tom Hiddleston, Jessica Chastain, Kit Harington, Emilia Clarke, James McAvoy, Tom Holland, and more.

 But it’s not just the casts that impress in Lloyd’s shows – it’s his psychologically astute readings of the work, reflected in savvy creative choices that reinvent familiar classics for a new generation of theatregoers, including skilful incorporation of cameras, screens, and microphones.